 Uncommon Thinking for the Common Good™Stay

-ECAR research and analytical reports are designed to help you predict, plan, and make the case for IT.
+ECAR research and analytical reports are designed to help you predict, plan for, and act on IT trends in higher education.
 ECAR is committed to a transparent and responsive process in developing our research agenda.
 Contact Susan Grajek, EDUCAUSE vice president, to suggest research topics.
-ECAR subscribers will receive the following in 2014:
+ECAR subscribers will receive the following in 2015:

 - Research Reports and Hubs

 - Integrated Planning and Advising Services (IPAS) Assessment and Evaluation

 - IT Service Delivery

 - EDUCAUSE Technology Research in Higher Education

 - 2015 Faculty and IT

 - Core Data Service Analysis

 - Center for Higher Education Chief Information Officer Studies (CHECS) Research